chargebyte/chargebyte-docs/docs/source/hardware.rst

 specification version 2.0B.
 It is available on Linux network interface ``can0``, which has a default bitrate of 1 Mbit/s.

-CAN configuration
+CAN Configuration
 =================

-In order to change the default CAN bitrate permanent, please adapt BitRate value and run the following commands:
+In order to change the default CAN bitrate of can0 interface, please adapt ``BitRate`` value and run the following commands:

 .. code-block:: console

+   mkdir /etc/systemd/network/can0.network.d
-   cat <<EOF > /etc/systemd/network/can0.network
+   cat <<EOF > /etc/systemd/network/can0.network.d/bitrate.conf
-   [Match]
-   Name=can0

-   [Link]
-   RequiredForOnline=no

    [CAN]
    BitRate=125000
-   TripleSampling=yes
    EOF

    networkctl reload
    networkctl reconfigure can0
    systemctl restart everest

+The change takes effect immediately, but also persists across reboots and firmware updates.

 ********************************************